-- Aged: Dogs typically older than 7 years that need modified show conditions to account for age, endurance, etc. or dogs that have injuries or other conditions that need modified show conditions.
+- Aged/Modified: Dogs typically older than 7 years that need modified show conditions to account for age, endurance, etc. or dogs that have injuries or other conditions that need modified show conditions.

 Keep in mind, dogs that participate in the Aged classification will not be permitted to compete as a Standard dog.
 The show committee reserves the right to recommend dogs be moved to a different division prior to the start of the show.

 Exhibitors will either participate as a Novice or an Open youth in the puppy and aged classifications (assigned by the show committee).
 Exhibitors can bring one dog per classification.
 For more information on Dog Classification, review the Dog Classification fact sheet.

 Qualifications to Show

 We are excited for the growth of this program!
 We now have active clubs in three counties with many interested individuals from all over the state.
 Not every county offers the dog program currently, and we want to accommodate and help guide youth that may not have the opportunity close to home.
 As such, we will have clinics and practice show classes Friday.
 Individuals who have NOT competed at a county show can qualify for the state show by participating in Friday's educational events and passing off the skills necessary for a Rank 2 in our Utah 4-H Dog Program Rank Advancement book.

 Utah 4-H Rank Advancement Book: this book will be implemented within the program and required for the 2019 show.
 For the upcoming show, all exhibitors must pass off the Handler/Dog Team Skills for Rank 2.
 This can be done in two ways: